igemsoftware2020/Team_UESTC_Software/README.md

 ### Usage

 After clone, go to folder Protein_Block where contain all we need.
-Just run .exe in the protein block file directly to play.
+Just run .exe in the protein brick file directly to play.

 ## Advance Information